brombres/Rogue/README.md

 ## About
 The Rogue programming language is the successor to Slag (active years 2008-2011) and Bard (never released; multiple internal versions made in 2011-2014).

+## License
+Rogue is released into the Public Domain under the terms of the [Unlicense](http://unlicense.org/).